Fraternities at MSU

 In 1776, Phi Beta Kappa, the first American society to bear a Greek-letter name, was born at the College of William and Mary in Williamsburg, Va.
 Like the fraternities of today, it had a ritual that was secret to all but its members, as well as a secret motto, grip and password.

-Whether you are looking for a group of friends to gain leadership experience from, a friend to study with, or an entire house to throw a Homecoming party with, MSU fraternity life has a chapter for you.
+Whether you are looking for a group of friends to gain leadership experience from, a friend to study with, or a large group of friends to celebrate homecoming with, MSU fraternity life has a chapter for you.
 You will grow individually as a member of a fraternity, while also creating friendships that will last a lifetime.
 Many of the current fraternity brothers at MSU will find jobs and make connections with alumni from their fraternities.

 If you are interested in learning more about the different fraternities at MSU, please go to their local websites, or contact them directly.
 All chapters are always willing to give a house tour and educate students more about life as a fraternity brother.
 Click on the links below to learn more about each chapter.